tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 > TODO: Update these values.

-cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS is not versioned independently in this specification.
+cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS itself is versioned by `CTLSTemplate.version` (currently zero).

 # Conventions and Definitions